-- 2. Has the bank developed sectoral policies? - \Box Yes. - If so, the bank has created sector policies on:

-- \Box No, the bank does not have any sector policies. - 3.
-Does the bank have a specific unit for overseeing and ensuring environmental and social risks? - □ Yes, the bank has a specific E&S unit to manage those risks. - The name of this unit is: - $\hfill\square$ No, the bank does not have a specific unit to manage those risks. - 4.
-Does the bank have dedicated staff to review and assess environmental and social risks? - \Box Yes. - If so, how many staff? - \Box No. - If so, is the bank planning on hiring E&S staff?

-Required Reporting and Disclosure of Environmental and Social Risks

-- 5. Does the bank require the borrower to include all relevant impacts, including land use, social, cultural, economic, health, and safety effects, either in the EIA or other feasibility study? - □ Yes, the bank requires the borrower to include all relevant impacts in the EIA or other mandatory feasibility study. - □ No, the bank does not require the EIA or other feasibility study to include all relevant impacts. - If not, which impacts are required to be assessed?
+Has the bank developed sectoral policies? ☐ Yes.
+If so, the bank has created sector policies on: \square No, the bank does not have any sector policies.
+3. Does the bank have a specific unit for overseeing and ensuring environmental and social risks? $\hfill \square$ Yes, the bank has a specific E&S unit to manage those risks. • The name of this unit is: \square No, the bank does not have a specific unit to manage those risks.
+4. Does the bank have dedicated staff to review and assess environmental and social risks? \Box Yes. ■ If so, how many staff? \square No. • If so, is the bank planning on hiring E&S staff? equi ired Reporting and Disclosure of Environmental and Social Risks 5.
+Does the bank require the borrower to include all relevant impacts, including land use, social, cultural economic, health, and safety effects, either in the EIA or other feasibility study?
+Yes, the bank requires the borrower to include all relevant impacts in the EIA or other mandate feasibility study. \square No, the bank does not require the EIA or other feasibility study to include all relevant impacts • If not, which impacts are required to be assessed?

-- 6. Are cumulative effects and changes on the nearby area, local ecosystem, and global level taken into account? - □ Yes, the bank takes all cumulative impacts into account in either the EIA or other feasibility study. - If so, these impacts are included in which reports?

-□ No, the bank does not take cumulative impacts into account in either the EIA or other feasibility study.

-• If no, which impacts are taken into consideration?

-- 7. Are alternatives to the project, including the design, location, demand, and proposal of activity, included in either the EIA or other feasibility studies? - $\hfill\square$ Yes, alternatives are included in the EIA/feasibility study. - $\hfill\square$ No, alternatives are not included in the EIA/feasibility study. - 8.
-Are mitigation measures for each main impact identified? - $\hfill\square$ Yes, borrowers are required to include proposals for mitigation measures. - $\hfill\square$ No, borrowers are not required to include proposals for mitigation measures. - 9.
-Are sustainability measures considered, such as the effect of depleted non-renewable resources, exceeding the regenerative and assimilative capacity of renewable resources and reduction of biological diversity, and the consideration of relevant international agreements? - $\hfill\square$ Yes, the bank requires that sustainability measures are required. - If yes, which ones are considered?

-□ No, the bank does not require that sustainability measures are considered.
+6. Are cumulative effects and changes on the nearby area, local ecosystem, and global level taken into account nt? $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ • If so, these impacts are included in which reports? □ No, the bank does not take cumulative impacts into account in either the EIA or other feasibility st ıdy. • If no, which impacts are taken into consideration?
+7. Are alternatives to the project, including the design, location, demand, and proposal of activity, including either the EIA or other feasibility studies? ed $\hfill \square$ Yes, alternatives are included in the EIA/feasibility study. $\ \square$ No, alternatives are not included in the EIA/feasibility study.
+8. Are mitigation measures for each main impact identified? ☐ Yes, borrowers are required to include proposals for mitigation measures. $\hfill \square$ No, borrowers are not required to include proposals for mitigation measures.
+9. Are sustainability measures considered, such as the effect of depleted non-renewable resources, exceed the regenerative and assimilative capacity of renewable resources and reduction of biological diversity and the consideration of relevant international agreements? ling \square Yes, the bank requires that sustainability measures are required. • If yes, which ones are considered? ☐ No, the bank does not require that sustainability measures are considered.